linguisticmind/pretty-apt-log/README.md

        showing  the  start  and  end time of the installation, and the command that was run.

        pretty-apt-log requires `bat` to be installed to colorize  the  output.
+       If `bat` is not installed, the output will not be colorized.

        If  no  <log>  file is passed as an argument, all the available logs in `/var/log/apt` are concatenated together, and displayed in the  output.
        This   includes   the   `history.log`  file,  and  the  numbered  `his‐ tory.log.<number>.gz` archive files.

        Otherwise, both `.gz` files and plain text log files can be  passed  as arguments  to  pretty-apt-log.
 In that case, only the information from those files, concatenated together, is displayed.

 OPTIONS